Skip to main content

 Is Austin expensive to live in?

 By Texas standards, yes.
-Austin’s composite cost-of-living index is about 103 (base 100), so roughly 3% above the national average and the highest of the state’s big metros.
-Housing drives it: the area median home price is around $460,000 and the housing index runs about 8% above average.
+Austin’s C2ER composite cost-of-living index is about 103 (base 100), roughly 3% above the national average and the highest of the state’s big metros on that measure.
+The BEA’s regional price parities, which cover the whole metro rather than the urban core, put Austin slightly below Dallas instead.
+Housing drives the difference: the area median home price is around $460,000 and the housing index runs about 8% above average.
 The offsets are real.
 Texas charges no state income tax, and a wave of new apartments has pushed the typical 1-bedroom rent down to about $1,400 a month.

 What salary do you need to live comfortably in Austin?